Hyperinflation: China

+The Communists gained significant legitimacy by defeating hyperinflation in the late 1940s and early 1950s.
+Their development of state trading agencies reintegrated markets and trading networks, ultimately stabilizing prices.

 France

 During the French Revolution and first Republic, the National Assembly issued bonds, some backed by seized church property, called assignats.
 Napoleon replaced them with the franc in 1803, at which time the assignats were basically worthless.
 Stephen D. Dillaye pointed out that one of the reasons for the failure was massive counterfeiting of the paper currency, largely through London.
 According to Dillaye: "Seventeen manufacturing establishments were in full operation in London, with a force of four hundred men devoted to the production of false and forged Assignats."